-- 1.1 At Anheuser-Busch InBev SA/NV ("AB InBev"), our dream is to bring people together for a better world, building a company to last on a foundation of responsible business practices, policies and commitments. - 1.2 We recognize the responsibility of the business community to respect human rights and embrace responsible workplace practices, sustainability and business integrity, and we seek to promote these values with our suppliers and business partners as we strive to make the world a better place. - 1.3 This Global Responsible Sourcing Policy ("Policy") outlines our approach and commitment to upholding human rights, labor standards, health and safety, environmental management, and business integrity across our global supply chain.
+At Anheuser-Busch InBev SA/NV ("AB InBev"), our dream is to Create a Future with More Cheers, building a company to last on a foundation of responsible business practices, policies, and commitments.

+We recognize the responsibility of the business community to respect human rights and embrace responsible workplace practices, sustainability, and business integrity, and we seek to promote these values with our suppliers and business partners.

+This Global Responsible Sourcing Policy ("Policy") outlines our approach and commitment to upholding human rights, labor standards, health and safety, environmental management, and business integrity across our global supply chain.
 AB InBev is committed to working with suppliers, vendors, agents, and contractors ("Business Partners") that share these values and commit to complying with this Policy in their operations.
-We further expect our Business Partners to ensure that their employees, temporary and contract workers, and parties involved in their own supply chain for the purposes of providing goods or services to AB InBev comply with this Policy too. - 1.4 We seek to work with our Business Partners to understand the challenges within our supply chain and work together to resolve any challenges. - 1.5 This Policy has been approved with oversight by the Audit Committee of the Board of Directors.
-AB InBev Procurement oversees implementation of this Policy.
+We further expect our Business Partners to ensure that their employees, temporary and contract workers, and parties involved in their own supply chain for the purposes of providing goods or services to AB InBev comply with this Policy too.

+We seek to work with our Business Partners to understand the challenges within our supply chain and work together to resolve any challenges.